 Gears are used extensively in rotorcraft drive systems.
 Effective gear fault detection is crucial to ensure flight safety.
 In addition, tremendous economic benefits can result from condition based maintenance practices, for which gear fault detection plays an important role.
 Much work has been devoted to the development of health and usage monitoring systems for rotorcraft gearbox and drivetrain components.
-Samuel and Pines give a comprehensive review of the state-of-the-art in vibration-based helicopter transmission diagnostics (Ref.
-1).
+Samuel and Pines give a comprehensive review of the state-of-the-art in vibration-based helicopter transmission diagnostics [1].
 Fault detection has been documented using advanced signal processing techniques of vibration from accelerometers mounted on the transmission housing.
-However, for complex systems or for components buried deep in the transmission with poor signal transfer paths, alternate methods are needed to detect failures, such as embedded sensors and MEMS (Refs.
-2 to 7).
+However, for complex systems or for components buried deep in the transmission with poor signal transfer paths, alternate methods are needed to detect failures, such as embedded sensors and micro-electro-mechanical systems (MEMS) [2-7].